---------------------------------------------------------

 Planting

 Dig a hole about 4 inches deep.
 Place the seed potato in the hole, with the eyes facing up.
 Space plants about a foot apart.
 Cover with soil and keep the area moist.
-It will take about 2-3 weeks before you’ll see the plants emerging from the ground.
+It will take 2-3 weeks before you’ll see the plants emerging from the ground.

 Care

-Every two – three weeks remound the soil around the plant if needed.
+Every few weeks remound the soil around the plant if needed.
 Many gardeners will add a thick layer of straw around the plants.
 The straw helps retain moisture and helps keep the tubers in the dark.
 It also keeps the soil temperature down.
 Potato tubers will grow the best in soil temperature between 60-70 degrees.
 The hotter the soil gets, the less the tubers will grow.

 Harvesting

-When the plant begins to flower, this is when peak tuber growth is happening below the ground.
-If you want small, new potatoes, you can harvest 2-3 weeks after the plant begins to bloom.
-For full size potatoes wait until the plant dies (I usually plant in mid April and harvest late August/early September).
+For full-size potatoes wait until the plant dies (I usually plant in mid April and harvest late August/early September).
 Be careful when digging for potatoes, you don’t want to puncture them!
 Brush the dirt off, but don’t wash them until you are ready to use them.
 Store potatoes in a cool, dry, dark location.

 Pamela Prince